San Antonio Elder Abuse Lawyer

 As reported by the Department of Justice (DOJ), most incidences of nursing home abuse or neglect go undetected, with as high as 24% of events not being documented.
 If you suspect that your loved one is being mistreated, you have options.
 You can remove your loved one from the nursing home if necessary.
 If their life is in grave jeopardy, call 911.

 You could also make a complaint through local, state, and national authorities if you suspect abuse or neglect.
 Please note that various reporting processes differ from state to state.
 Adult Protective Services (APS) agencies can be found in every jurisdiction.
 To ensure seniors are safe, APS collaborates with state and local governments.
 A long-term care ombudsman program also exists in every state.
-Nursing home ombudsmen are individuals that listen to residents’ complaints and find solutions.
+Nursing home ombudsmen are individuals who listen to residents’ complaints and find solutions.

-Nursing home abuse lawyers at Janicek Law can:
+The Bexar County elderly abuse lawyers at Janicek Law can:

 1. Investigate the abusive situation in the assisted living facility